ncsurobotics/ncsurobotics.github.io/src/posts/2024/2024-10-30-Goodberry-SolarPack-Fundraiser.md

 Also, fun fact: Goodberry’s only has locations in North Carolina and Australia.
 Who knew frozen custard had such an exclusive range?

 We’re already looking forward to hosting more fundraisers!
 What a sweet success (pun intended)!
 Go Pack! 🐺
-{% set alt = "From left to right, Jack F. and Jason L." %}
+{% set alt = "From left to right, Reilly W., Jack F., and Jason L." %}
 {% image "/assets/images/blog/goodberrys_jack_friends.png", alt, alt %}